 At Sacred Heart our goal is to make and grow disciples for Jesus Christ.
 Disciples are people who pray, learn, serve, give, and call others to the adventure of discipleship.
 We seek to grow in discipleship through our ministries.

 We are committed to helping those most in need in our community, through a variety of programs: community meals, our parish fund for the poor, our community garden, and drives of various kinds.

 If you are interested in joining the liturgical ministry schedule (lector, extraordinary minister of Holy Communion, ushers), contact Colleen Andersen.
 Those interested in altar serving should contact Jess Panlener.
 Training is provided for all positions.

-It is in these small groups that our large Church body becomes a closely nit Church.
+It is in these small groups that our large Church body becomes a community of communities.

 FaithGroups is a small-group ministry at Sacred Heart.
 Groups of 5 to 10 parishioners meet to discuss faith and life.
 The parish provides a video message based on the readings of the previous Sunday, and a few questions to facilitate a faith-based discussion.

 Intentional faith-based relationships are key to sustained spiritual growth.
 Members pray and care for one another, and develop friendships with other growing disciples.
 Groups meet at different locations (the home of the FaithGroup facilitator) once a week.
 The meetings last an hour and a half.
 We provide the environment where individuals can grow as disciples for Jesus Christ.
 People will be challenged to become authentic and accountable about what is really going on in their lives in a safe and supportive community.

 Our next FaithGroups cycle will begin during the first week of Advent 2022.

 A disciple is someone who serves, and it begins here in our parish.
 Through our Weekend Ministries parishioners take responsibility for making our Weekend worship experience an excellent one.